Quest v71 is a huge update, bringing a number of improvements and new features to Meta's Horizon OS.

 Quest v71 brings a design refresh to Horizon OS.

-Meta said it "made assorted changes to the way panels look and behave, where the control bar resides, the colors of various UI elements, and so on".
-This includes, according to Meta, an improved Light Mode, and Dark Mode's appearance has been changed too.
+Meta said it "made assorted changes to the way panels look and behave, where the control bar resides, the colors of various UI elements, and so on", and these changes come for both Light Mode and Dark Mode.

 The most significant change though is to the Settings interface, which has been completely revamped with a side tab design that resembles iPadOS and regular Android on tablets.
 Meta says it's also improved search within Settings, so you can "find exactly what you were looking for".